yujonathan/yujonathan.github.io/cv.md

 * Successfully designed, installed, and wrote analysis code for a fast camera diagnostic at the top U.S. fusion science facility with budget of $120M/year.
 * Developed novel imaging and signal processing techniques and achieved first-ever visible images of a variety of tokamak plasma phenomena.
 * Designed and executed collaborative research projects, and contributed to winning over $10M in grants to perform state of the art physics research.
-* Published over 90 articles in refereed journals and contributed to more than 135 presentations (40 first-author) at international conferences and meetings.
+* Published over 90 articles in refereed journals and contributed to more than 140 presentations at international conferences and meetings.